wheatman/Packed-Memory-Array/README.md

 ./run_batch_updates-CPAM-CPAM-Diff -s <path to graph>
 ```

+### Tests for PCSR
+All of the PCSR experiments were run through [BYO](https://github.com/wheatman/BYO)

+There is a simpler example test driver for PCSR that can be found at [run_pcsr.cpp](run_pcsr.cpp).
+That will make a graph, run a few algorithms and perform some batch inserts.
+However, the algorithm times will be slower than using the BYO framework do to worse algorithm implementations.

 ### Graph Evaluation for Aspen
 the script to run all the experiments for aspen can be found at `other_systems/aspen/code/run-all.sh`  this will test running on all of the graphs as well as batch updates.